nushell/nushell.github.io/book/types_of_data.md

 ```
 $"my message"
 ```
-Nushell also string interpolation, allowing you to run sub-expressions inside of strings.
+Nushell also supports string interpolation, allowing you to run sub-expressions inside of strings.

 ```
 > ls | each { echo $"($it.name) is ($it.size)" }